HiyabW/CShell/README.md

 **Note for unit testing parse() in Connector** Unit testing for parse() requires user input as we are testing user input and are not redirecting input from a file or other.

+**Redirection**: Redirection handles the IO Redirection commands <, >, and >>.
+It has its own separate parsing method in the Connector class where a new Redirection object is made and is parsed accordingly such that the array of arguments for the new object begins with the first element being either <, >, or >>.
+The next element is the executable (cat, echo, etc), and the next few elements are the executables arguments.
+Finally, the array is terminated with null.
+Then, we take this redirection object with its populated array and push it onto the myCommands vector, where it is parsed and ran as normal.
+To run a redirection object, some helpful functions to use include dup2(), open(), and close.
+Sufficient understanding of file descriptors are essential to this portion of the project.

 ## Development Roadmap
 1. [ ] [Issue #1](https://github.com/cs100/assignment-yabbie_ruth/issues/1) Create Command class
 2. [ ] [Issue #2](https://github.com/cs100/assignment-yabbie_ruth/issues/2) Create parsing function